rememberSoftwares/yacana/README.md

 task2.agent.history.pretty_print()
 ```

 The execution flow looks like this:

 ![gs2B](https://github.com/user-attachments/assets/e1e8e1eb-5c31-40ac-b044-e505deaa5219)

 Let's decompose the graph piece by piece.
 There are two columns: one for Agent1's point of view and one for Agent's 2 point of view.
 Like in any conversation, each speaker has its own point of view.
 This is why you shouldn't rely on the debugging logs only but also print each Agent's History.
+It's easier to debug.
-* In line 1 we have the blue messages which are the initial 2 `Task(...)` that were given to the GroupSolve (We summarized the prompts so that they fit the graph a bit better)
+* In line 1 we have the blue messages which are the initial 2 `Task(...)` that were given to the GroupSolve (We summarized the prompts so that they would fit the graph)
 * In line 2 we have the AI answers to the prompts of line 1.
 What's very interesting here is that each initial prompt is solved by their respective Agent and isn't shared between them!
 This means that Agent2 doesn't know what Agent1's task is and vice versa.
 This is important because it must be taken into account when writing the prompt for the second Task.
   * In our example the Task2's prompt starts with *"You will have access to a list of numbers. ..."*.
 This demonstrates the importance of using the future because when this task is solved it won't know that there is any list whatsoever.
 * In line 3 we add the *"shift"* !
 The singular most important message here.
 As we need both Agents to speak to each other we need to initiate some kind of shift in the message so that the "USER" of one agent becomes the "ASSISTANT" of the other.
   * The shift message is very important because it must not throw off the LLM with a strange message.
 By default, it is copied from Agent1's answer from line 2 (see the red arrow).
 In general, the conversation still makes sense.
-But if it doesn't then you'll have to take control of the shift message!
+But if it doesn't then you'll have to take control of the shift message yourself!

-  * Taking control of the shift message is fairly simple.
+Taking control of the shift message is fairly simple.
 You have 2 types of control.
-The first control is where the shift message should be placed.
+* The first control is where the shift message should be placed.
 Either in Agent1 or in Agent2 (default) point of view.
+  * To control who gets the shift, use the `shift_message_owner=<task instance>` optionnal parameter from the GroupSolve() class
+  * For instance: `GroupSolve([task1, task2], EndChat(EndChatMode.END_CHAT_AFTER_FIRST_COMPLETION), shift_message_owner=task2).solve()`
-The second control is the content of the shift message.
+* The second control is the content of the shift message.
 It can either come from the opposite side (default) or be set by you.
-    * To control who gets the shift, use the `shift_message_owner=<task instance>` optionnal parameter from the GroupSolve() class, like this: `GroupSolve([task1, task2], EndChat(EndChatMode.END_CHAT_AFTER_FIRST_COMPLETION), shift_message_owner=task2).solve()`
     * To control the content of the shift message, use the `shift_message_content="<Some message>"` optional parameter from the GroupSolve() class.
 Not specifying this parameter results in the message being automatically copied from the first Agent answer to the second Agent (cf graph).
-Use it like this: `GroupSolve([task1, task2], EndChat(EndChatMode.END_CHAT_AFTER_FIRST_COMPLETION), shift_message_content="List is empty").solve()`
+    * For instance: `GroupSolve([task1, task2], EndChat(EndChatMode.END_CHAT_AFTER_FIRST_COMPLETION), shift_message_content="List is empty").solve()`

-    * Both parameters can be set at the same time.
-Also, not specifying any of them will output the same result as shown in the above graph.
+Both parameters can be set at the same time.
+Not specifying any of them will trigger the default behavior as shown in the above graph.

 Output
 ```
 [ Not showing INFO debug]
 ------ Agent1 --------